Warning reports

 What to do if you receive a certification warning report after you've submitted your entries to us.

-If you receive a warning report from us, you must take action as soon as possible to resolve the entry problem it shows.
-If you don't, students will not get their grades on results day, and UCAS will receive the grades late.
+If you receive a warning report from us, you must act as soon as possible to fix the entry problem it shows.
+If you don't, students will not get their grades on results day, and UCAS may receive the grades late.

 The types of warning are: